AdobeDocs/dynamic-media-classic.en/help/using/previewing-videos-video-viewer.md

    * **Edit**: Select a Video Viewer Preset, and then select **[!UICONTROL Edit]**.

-1. In the `Configure Viewer` page, in the Preset Name field, enter, or edit the preset name.
+1. In the `Configure Viewer` page, in the Preset Name field, enter or edit the preset name.
 1. Set the remaining options that you want.

    To see a description of an option, select its Info Tip icon.